Last Updated on January 9, 2023 by Andrew Shih

-Most people are now seeking a new side hustle which has the flexibility of remote work and something they can build from scratch.
+Most people are now seeking a new side hustle with the flexibility of working from home, especially after the C-19 pandemic.
 Social Media Marketing is something you can grasp hold of quite quickly if you’re ready to buckle down and learn as you go.

 How does digital marketing work in the online era?